 Utilizing advances described in this report, low pressure sealing techniques have been improved and external cooling and effluent trapping approaches demonstrated to enhance process durability.
 In addition to better understanding of energy deposition itself, the modeling work has assisted in better understanding of how tow placement impacts process uniformity.
 Minimum property level targets have been consistently achieved at each stage of the hardware advancements described and property uniformity appears within reach when adequately uniform precursor is available.
 A baseline energy balance has been developed to assist in evaluation of economics of the final demonstration system with semi-optimized processing conditions.
-The team plans to demonstrate the advanced conversion approach to potential commercialization partners as specifications are developed for pre-production scale equipment.
+The team has demonstrated and discussed the advanced conversion approach with potential commercialization partners and specifications have been developed for pre-production scale equipment.
+Although these discussions are ongoing at the time of this report, initial response indicates interest in collaboration from both the carbon fiber manufacturing community as well as from suppliers of conventional carbon fiber manufacturing equipment.

-During the course of the CRADA, ORNL completed and commissioned the 25-tonne-per-year CFTF with DOE funding outside this CRADA.
+During the course of the project, ORNL completed and commissioned the 25-tonne-per-year CFTF with DOE funding outside this work.
 This capability will enhance demonstration of carbon fiber technologies at near-production scale in order to facilitate commercialization of these technologies.
 It is intended for this capability to be utilized in paving the pathway forward for introduction of low cost precursors such as polyolefins and as a location for demonstration of the next-scale for the advanced conversion process.